-Furthermore, the Bank participated in monetisation transactions with MIK for selling of loan pools collateralised by immovable assets with recourse.
-The Bank sold MNT 119,683 million of loans to MIK in 2021 (none in 2022), for which the Bank received funding bearing interest rate of 13.8% p.a which fully paid in 2023 (See Note 28).
-The Bank retained all the risks and rewards related to the loans sold to MIK within these transactions.
+Furthermore, the Bank participated in monetisation transactions with MIK HFC for selling of loan pools collateralised by immovable assets with recourse.
+The Bank sold MNT 50,667 million (2023: nil) of loans to MIK, for which the Bank received funding bearing an interest rate of 12% p.a.
+The Bank retained all of the risks and rewards related to the loans sold to MIK HFC within these transactions.
 Therefore, the assets do not qualify for derecognition.
-The assets not qualified for derecognition amounted to nil as at 31 December 2023 (2022: MNT 143,281 million).
+The assets not qualified for derecognition amounted to MNT 44,418 million as at 31 December 2024 (2023: nil) (Note 29).